etgur07/astra-ai-safety-platform/mvp/product_specification.md

 The Astra system includes an AI-driven risk detection component implemented in Python.

-This layer is responsible for analyzing behavioral patterns and detecting potential safety risks.
+This AI layer is already partially implemented in the MVP using rule-based scoring and Python-based logic, enabling early-stage proactive safety detection.

 ### Technology
 - Python